lilyhe123/WLSOnDocker/test.md

 * update values of volume path in k8s/volumes.yml accordingly: find 'scratch/lihhe/vdata/v*' and change to 'scratch/<uid>/vdata/v*'

 ### Run autorun.sh which includes following steps
-* deploy all the resources to k8s, including persistent volumes, mysql server, admin server, managed servers.
+* deploy all the resources to k8s, including persistent volumes, mysql server, admin server, managed servers
-* wait until all pods/services are ready in K8s and all WLS resources are ready in wls domain.
+* wait until all pods/services are ready in K8s and all WLS resources are ready in wls domain
+* auto deploy a servlet webapp and mdb app to cluster
-* run jms client to send msgs to jms queue and verify the sending succeed.
+* run jms client to send msgs to jms destinations

 ### After run you'll get following resources deployed to k8s
 ```